-As a student, you benefit from enviable access to some of the best library and museum collections in the world, as well as other specialist resources such as the language centre, and IT facilities.
+As a student, you benefit from access to some of the best library and museum collections in the world, as well as other specialist resources such as the Language Centre, and IT facilities.

-The University provides strong support for your personal, professional and career development and consequently provides information and opportunities to enhance and develop your skills to help you achieve your full potential, both personally and professionally.
+The University provides strong support for your personal, professional and career development and as such offers information and opportunities to enhance and develop your skills to help you achieve your full potential, both personally and professionally.

 If you are a visiting student, before arriving you will have established what study/research you can undertake at Cambridge.
 If your home institution requires a record of your time here, you must ensure this is discussed and agreed before any arrangement is finalised.